pablogsal/memray/docs/attach.rst

 ==============================

 Memray allows you to attach to a running process and to observe the allocations it performs once you've attached.
-This doesn't allow you to see where memory was allocated before you attached to the process, but it does allow you to observe or record future allocations.
+This **doesn't allow you to see where memory was allocated before you attached to the process**, but it does allow you to observe or record future allocations.
 This can be useful if an application is continuing to request more memory than you think it should need, and you want to figure out why.
 It can also be useful for observing the allocation patterns